· Compliance · 10 min read

-EPA requires hazardous waste CAAs to be inspected every 7 days — but a walk-through without a written log is the same as no inspection at all.
-Here's exactly what to document and when.
+EPA requires hazardous waste CAAs to be inspected weekly, but a walk-through without documentation is hard to defend during an audit.
+Here's exactly what to check and record.

 The RCRA weekly inspection requirement applies to hazardous waste Central Accumulation Areas managed by SQGs and LQGs.
-At the federal level, the rule is straightforward: inspect the area at least once every 7 calendar days and check for leaking containers and deterioration.
+At the federal level, the rule is straightforward: inspect the area at least weekly and check for leaking containers and deterioration.

 Most violations happen because facilities miss the interval, rely on memory instead of a log, or perform a quick walk-through that fails to catch open containers, damaged labels, blocked aisle space, or drums approaching their storage deadline.